MattCowski/mattsflix/README.md

-Mattsflix is a React/Redux (Webpack/Babel/ES6) app that let’s you search movies by Title, Director, and Actor.
-You will be using this API in order to implement the search functionality: https://netflixroulette.net/api/
+Mattsflix is a React/Redux app that let’s you search Neflix movies by Title, Director, and Actor.
+It leverages https://netflixroulette.net/api/

-The app should have a search bar and a table displaying the results below, and if you click on a movie you should be able to see the movie details and summary (you can decide how to implement/design this flow).
-The design and styling of the UI is up to you.
+Instant results as you type.
+Seamlessly switch between director / title / actor without re-entering search.
+Clicking on a movie opens a card with details and summary.
+Closing card or updating search field / input will return back the list.

+Separation of concerns by using stateless react components that are basically functions.
+Business logic and state management is delegated to redux' actions, reducers that can be easily tested.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).